 by Texas Homesteader ~

-Planting a large galvanized water trough for beautiful edible landscaping around your home looks great!
+Planting a large galvanized water trough for beautiful landscaping around your home looks great!
 Plus it’s easy and can be done inexpensively too.
 But how do you plant such a large trough as a raised bed?
 I’m sharing some tips.

 I love the concept of edible landscaping.
 Just because a plant provides something you can eat doesn’t mean it can’t be beautifully incorporated into your landscape plan.

 We also placed a rustic and rusted galvanized tub on the other side of the porch.
+This one held a miniature blueberry bush.
+I love the way this planting turned out!

-We even had another large water trough placed to catch rainwater.
-This provides all the water for plants and trees in our backyard.
+We even had another large water trough placed at a gutter to catch rainwater.
+This provides all the water each year for plants and trees in our backyard.
+It’s just one of the 3 Rainwater Catchment tricks we use.

-But now I want to plant the other two troughs to beautifully landscape our outdoor living area.
+Now I want to plant the other two troughs to beautifully landscape our outdoor living area.
 But how do you fill such deep troughs?

 How To Plant A Large Water Trough

 We bought two large 4-ft wide troughs to plant.
-Oh how I love a blank canvas!

 We sat them up on retaining-wall stones to both level the footing as well as to give them support.